Kripalu Guest Stories: Gina K.

 A friend of mine who practices yoga suggested I take some classes.
 One day, I went online just to see what Kripalu offered, and I ended up pulling out my Visa card!
-And instead of getting away for a couple of days to try some yoga, I signed up for the Integrative Weight Loss program.
+And instead of getting away for a couple of days to try some yoga, I signed up for the Kripalu Approach to Diet: An Integrative Weight Loss Program.
 It was exactly what I needed.

 The faculty and information in the program were impressive.
 It was a revelation to hear how food is capable of making physiological changes in our bodies.
 In a nutritional consultation, we designed a food plan for me to follow for lasting changes, not only in my weight but in my overall health.
 Aruni’s mindful-eating exercise was very helpful.
 Now when I eat, I know when I’m satisfied.
 In my life-coaching session with Laura, I realized I needed to take the time to see my friends, even if it’s only for 15 minutes over a cup of tea.
 I went to both morning and afternoon Kripalu Yoga classes and was thoroughly absorbed in the yoga.

 My visit to Kripalu has had a huge impact on my life.
 I’ve lost 40 pounds and 4 inches from my waist.
 My blood pressure is down 10 points and my cholesterol is down 25.
 But that isn’t the whole story.
 Being at Kripalu made me examine what brings me joy and what was missing from my life.
 It helped me focus.